azanebrain/SMACSS-SASS-Template/README.md

-SMACCS-SASS-Template
+SMACSS-SASS-Template
 ====================

-A SASS template following SMACCS guidelines
+This is a SASS template following SMACSS guidelines

+SASS:
+SMACSS: